Patrolin/qfloat/README.md

 1) We are able to convert the string back into the original float.
 2) It is the shortest string representation of that float.

+(libc only provides one of these at a time)

 Consider the following floats:
 ```c
 // 0x3333333333333333 (0.29999999999999999)